-Here’s a true story from the The Old Farmer’s Almanac archives about supplying information to a German spy.
+Here’s a short story from the The Old Farmer’s Almanac archives about supplying information to a German spy.
+It’s all true.

 A German Spy Is Caught with the Almanac